How payment integrity is evolving: Five questions with Carelon Payment Integrity leaders

 Where is payment integrity headed?

-James Brady – Payment integrity is headed toward more integrated and transparent solutions that help the provider and the payer promote payment accuracy before a claim is submitted.
-A lot of errors happen because of the complexity of billing and coding rules - it's not intentional.
-When we create better transparency, we can break that cycle of claims being rejected or denied and reduce the stress on a plan’s relationship with providers.
+James Brady: Payment integrity is headed toward more integrated and transparent solutions that promote payment accuracy before a claim is submitted.
+A lot of errors happen because of the complexity of billing and coding rules — it's not intentional.
+When we create better transparency, we can break that cycle of claims being rejected or denied, reducing the stress on a plan’s relationship with providers.

-With today's technology, we can solve problems so providers can bill more accurately, and payers can allow those claims to be paid accurately the first time.
+With today's technology, we can help providers bill more accurately, which allows claims to be paid accurately the first time.
 That makes for a better provider experience.
-Payment integrity can reduce rework, improve payer/provider relationships, and lower the overall cost of healthcare — and those savings can be passed to our members.
+Payment integrity can reduce rework, improve payer and provider relationships, and lower the overall cost of healthcare — and those savings can be passed to our members.
 That is a big part of payment integrity’s future.